OpenWaterFoundation/owf-app-infomapper-ng/infomapper/README.md

 > NOTE: The following table should be directly compared with the [AppDev `npm` packages table](https://github.com/OpenWaterFoundation/owf-app-dev-ng/blob/main/ng-workspace/README.md#currently-installed-npm-packages).
-This is an easier way to visually see what packages each one is using, since the Infomapper depends on the common library.
-Both tables will probably be close to identical until a method is discovered that allows the Infomapper to not have every installed AppDev package.
+This is an easier way to visually see what packages each one is using, since the InfoMapper depends on the common library.
+Both tables will probably be close to identical until a method is discovered that allows the InfoMapper to not have every installed AppDev package.

 This table contains the following: